 Almost everything is trackable these days.
 Invest in tracking tools that are readily available to gauge the performance of your marketing efforts and return on investment.
 Things you can track include your website landing page, email campaigns, coupons – both physical and online coupon codes -variable URLs and more.

-The SBA has an informative article to help small business owners figure out how to allocate money for marketing.
-Check it out here: How to Set a Marketing Budget that Fits your Business Goals and Provides a High Return on Investment
+The SBA has an informative article to help small business owners figure out how to maximize return and track marketing results.
+Read it here: How To Get The Most From Your Marketing Budget.

 Do you need extra funds for your small business?
 An SBA loan is the best bet for small businesses with low rates, long terms and low monthly payments.
 Visit SmartBiz today and discover in about five minutes if you’re qualified for an SBA loan with no impact on your credit score.
 Use the promo code “blog” and receive $500 off of your closing costs.